<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What to Expect for Your PCS Move to South Korea

 Welcome to the ROK, the Republic of Korea!
-This OCONUS location sits in a beautiful part of the world, offering access to incredible food, diverse culture, and an adventure far from home.
+This OCONUS location is situated in a beautiful part of the world, offering access to incredible food, diverse culture, and an adventure far from home.

 Although Seoul might be nearly 6,000 miles from the California coastline, you'll find many Americans here (nearly 28,500, according to the DOD).
 While Camp Humphreys is the largest U.S. military installation in South Korea, it certainly isn’t by itself.

-Read on to learn more about what to expect for your military move to Korea.
+Read on to learn more about what to expect for your military PCS move to Korea.

 U.S. Military Installations in South Korea